 SHAPE is short for Self-management and HeAlth Promotion in early-stage dementia with E-learning for carers.
-It is a multicentre, randomised, controlled trial.
+It was a multicentre, randomised, controlled trial.
 Below you will find adapted excerpts from the SHAPE-trial protocol.

 Why SHAPE is important

-The SHAPE intervention is designed to meet the needs of people with dementia to maintain independence and dignity, improve health behaviours, and live well with the disease in their own home for as long as possible.
-To achieve, we combine and adapt three existing interventions:
+The SHAPE intervention was designed to meet the needs of people with dementia to maintain independence and dignity, improve health behaviours, and live well with the disease in their own home for as long as possible.
+To achieve this, we combined and adapted three existing interventions:

 - Self-management intervention – Developed at the University of Exeter